mdn/content/files/en-us/learn/css/building_blocks/overflow_tasks/index.md

 ## Task 2

-In this task an image is in the box, it is bigger than the dimensions of the box so overflows visibly.
+In this task, there is an image in the box that is bigger than the dimensions of the box so that it overflows visibly.
 Change it so that any image outside of the box is hidden.

 ![A box with an image which fills the box but does not spill out the edges.](mdn-overflow2.png)